arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 </lia-keep>
 </div>

-Like lists, dictionaries have some useful methods you can use to access or alter its data:
+Like lists, dictionaries have some useful methods you can use to access or alter their data:

 * `.keys()` returns a list of the dictionary's keys.